ctesta-oneillmsft/asa-vtd/README.md

 ### Task 2: Download artifacts and install PowerShell modules

+Perform all of the steps below from your **deployment VM**:

-1. From your **lab VM**, open a PowerShell Window as an administrator, run the following command to download the artifacts
+1. Open a PowerShell Window as an administrator, run the following command to download the artifacts

     ```powershell
     mkdir c:\labfiles